 Have you noticed the weird fortresses on the east of Utrecht?
 Have you ever wondered how the neighbourhood of Lunetten got its name?
 We were probably the first to organize a public walking tour of the defensive line that surrounds our beautiful city!
 On this tour, we’ll zoom in on the most expensive project of the Netherlands ever: the New Dutch Waterline.
-You’ll learn more about the Dutch Republic, the Dutch Kingdom, Lunetten and a lot more.
+You’ll learn more about the Dutch Republic, the Dutch Kingdom, the neighborhood Lunetten and a lot more.
 We’ll even talk about nuclear warfare!